pupilfirst/wd301-scripts/handling-advanced-ui-events/create-new-task/README.md

 Now if you visit the project details page, you will see a `New Task` button.
 If you click on it, it will take you to `/accounts/project/:projectID/tasks/new` route.

-Next, we will render a modal window, which will accept `title`, `description`, `dueDate` and `assignee` from user and then create a task.
+Next, we will render a modal window, which will accept `title`, `description`, and `dueDate` from user and then create a task.

 We have to first create and setup a context, actions and reducer like we did while creating a project.